webdriverio/query-selector-shadow-dom/README.md

 ```

+#Shady DOM
+If using the polyfills and shady DOM, this library will just use `querySelector|querySelectorAll`

 ## Importing
 - Shipped as an ES6 module to be included using a bundler of your choice (or not).
 - ES5 version bundled ontop the window as `window.querySelectorShadowDom` available for easy include into a test framework